WeDu-official/GLC/README.md

 **3-THE CAROCO BAD SYSTEM AND IT'S PROBLEMS HAS BEEN SOLVED**

-**4-full support for parallel run🔥(this thing will let you control the space and time)**

-**5-block_functions finally completed(finally you can control on code blocks)**

-**6-finally everything is work with it's miximum power**

-**7-GLC.py and convrun,shortcutfunc.py, teleport_files all of them removed from this version**

-**8-run_system_functions.py and GLClang.py, block_fun.py, this file(README.md),all of ...APFL.py files got an update(contains compiling anf system changes with new feature and GLClang got some new functions and changes to help you)**

-**9-there are some changes: in some of the parameters of some functions and in GLClang and etc... to make the commanding system better**

-**note:there are a lot of other changes and features but from how much I worked and spent time on it I forgot the old changes and features that I had done**

-### changes outside GLC but they are related to it

-**1-compiler documention.pdf deleted**

-**2-little changes in GLCprojectcreator.py**

-## cool notes:

-**all of bugs being fixed(TRUE)**

-**finally kotlin and C support being very good like the python ones or the batch one**

 **note:this is our plans for things that will be found in GLC 4 or little more:**

 **1-update the strike and OSL**

 **2-more changes in FTCM**